ericvc/AI-Blackjack/ai/README.md

 observed outcomes is a form of reinforcement learning (RL).
 RL generally requires more examples to train on than other machine learning approaches, but the data can typically be generated easily by simluation.
 The process may just take a while.

-The model used is a deep neural network with a user-selected number of neurons and 2 hidden layers.
-The output of the model uses a softmax activation function over a dense layer with 4 neurons, one for each type of outcome in the game (at least as conceived of here).
-The `Adam` optimization algorithm with the learning rate hyperparameter set to 0.001 is used here for backpropagation.
-Weight decay regularization (L2=0.01) is also applied to the outputs of each `Dense` layer.

 ``` python
 def create_online_model(n_neurons: int = 32, verbose: bool=True, save_graph: bool=False) -> tf.keras.Model: